 Finding the right running jacket for winter or cold weather use is not something to do on a whip.
 It might be tempting to go on a website and simply click on the first thing that has high reviews.
 Don’t do that!
 A little research is in order first.
 Make sure that you are thinking about a few things that make jackets not a “one-size-fits-all” proposition.
 As you work to find the best possible running jacket or shell for you, here are a few things to keep in mind, and to look for as you research the specs on each garment.

 - Thermal or Shell?
 Knowing what you are looking for in terms of thermal qualities is a first step.
 We actually recommend that you own both a thermal running jacket and a lightweight shell, but you need to decide what is best for your climate.
-A thermal jacket will have insulation properties allowing you to stay warmer in colder temps.
+A thermal jacket will have insulation properties allowing you to stay warmer in colder temps, often made with the same engineering that your best thermal running tights are made with.
 In a running jacket, the insulation should be thin and fast-drying, unlike winter coats which rely on bulk and down.
 A shell, on the other hand, is meant to basically be a windbreaker.
 Its main goal is to keep wind off of you and allow the layers underneath do to the warming work.
 A thermal jacket will usually cost a little more than a shell, depending on the fabric and layers used.
 The term “thermal” can also mean a few different things — some are intended to keep you warm at 40 degrees, others at 10.
 Note that both a thermal or shell-type jacket should have some basic water-resistant qualities…. which leads us to….

 - Water-Resistance.
 In the world of running jackets, you will find everything from full waterproofing to tops that make no claim for any type of water-resistance.
 We recommend looking for something that at least is advertised as water-resistant, and if you live in a notoriously wet part of the country, would strongly suggest you consider full-on waterproof material at a higher price.
 For years, Gore-Tex has been the standard for waterproof fabric, but with the patent expiring in recent years, we are seeing many useful riffs on that material.
 Neoshell and other fabrics, however, are high-quality products and building a reputation of quality as well.